Calculate the right macronutrient balance using our macro calculator below. Enter your age, gender, height, weight, and activity level to get started.

 On the other hand, if strength gains are your aim, research has shown that following a high protein diet in combination with a weight training program can improve body composition and increase lean muscle mass.

-Ketogenic diets, or very low carbohydrate diets, have recently gained a lot of attention and are often used by individuals looking to lose weight.
-These diets are very low in carbohydrates (<30-50 grams a day), and a large proportion of the calories come from fat.
+There are several ways to go about losing weight.
+Recently, ketogenic diets, or very low carbohydrate diets, have gained a lot of attention and are often used by individuals looking to lose weight.
+These diets are low in carbohydrate, moderate in protein, and high in fat.

 While there has been conflicting evidence, a recent meta-analysis from the journal Reviews in Endocrine and Metabolic Disorders found that these diets were associated with weight loss along with reductions in waist circumference, body mass index, blood pressure, and cholesterol.

-Whatever your health aims are, the IIFYM diet is an effective way to monitor your calorie intake and ensure you are consuming not just the right amount of overall calories, but that these calories are coming from the right sources.
+Whatever your health aims are, the IIFYM diet is an option for monitoring your calorie intake and ensuring you are consuming not just the right amount of overall calories, but that these calories are coming from the right sources.

 Some common ways to break down your macros include: